-Without going into it too much, in practice B*tcoin is simply a reservoir for money laundering and has a carbon footprint that will crush the earth.
+Without going into it too much, in practice B*tcoin is simply a reservoir for money laundering.
 More importantly it’s a failure because it did not deliver on its promise i.e. it is now an established currency traded on Wall Street.
 Its story is not really any different from many other ventures that thrived off of the idea of being cool and edgy and helping push the sharing economy.
 Think of Uber, Airbnb, and many others.
 They all sell you the idea of removing middle men only to become the one big middle man.

 At a microscopic scale it even directly stung Graeber when he supported a cool and hip new journal in Social Anthropology that sold itself as part of the sharing economy (open-access etc).
 However, as Graeber later discovered it was actually built on the backs of precarious often unpaid students treated like shit by their fanatical boss.
 Another living nightmare that was sold to us as the wake-up call.

 The additional trick with all of these is that they pretend to be free or cheap to the user and not place any expense on the non-user.
 In fact they are all very expensive and we all pay for them.
 Whether the air pollution created to power bitcoin, the material and social damage caused by platform unicorns or the large and unaccounted fees your university paid to that journal.
 These are just the tip of the ice-berg that these nightmares constitute.